RLL at UB

 • Spanish

-• And others like Portuguese, Romanian, Creole and Catalan
+• And other Romance languages such as Portuguese, Romanian, Creole and Catalan

 At UB, you can study multiple Romance languages—and see how they intersect through linguistics, culture and shared history.